trolleksii/blog/API_SPECS.md

 Authentication required

-User is not allowed to dislike his own posts, 'dislikes' can't be withdrawn or changed to 'likes'
+Users are not allowed to dislike their own posts

 ### Add Post to Favorites